SENATE President, David Mark, has revealed that some of his colleagues were blackmailed to vote against

 “Let me also talk to my own brothers and sisters who are senators, who were probably blackmailed.
 That is the fact, because it is in the open; that I cannot also hide it and nobody can hide it.

 “They were simply blackmailed, and on that day, if they didn’t do what they did, nobody knows the outcome or how the consequences will be today, because the people outside can say this man, you are Muslim and didn’t vote for something that is of Islamic interest.
-If we don’t hit the nail on the head, we may never get it right,”
+If we don’t hit the nail on the head, we may never get it right,” he said.

 Mark, however, said the controversial issue might be revisited if there was enough enlightenment, adding that what was good for the country was for everybody and not for a particular religious body or sect.